 Figure 6-1 shows the function block diagram of this demonstration.
 There are four DDR4 SDRAM controllers.
-For the Agilex AGFB014R24A2E2V FPGA device, the controller in this demo uses 33.33 MHz as a reference clock.
-It generates one 1333MHz clock (DDR4 2666) as memory clock from the FPGA to the memory.
-For the AGFB014R24B1E1V FPGA device, the controller in this demo uses 33.33 MHz as a reference clock.
-It generates one 1600MHz clock (DDR4 3200) as memory clock from the FPGA to the memory
+The controller uses 166.667 MHz as a reference clock.
+It generates one 1333MHz clock as memory clock from the FPGA to the memory and the controller itself runs at quarter-rate in the FPGA i.e. 166.667 MHz.